shaik1002/biggitlabbomb/doc/user/group/import/index.md

 - From GitLab.com to self-managed GitLab.
 - From one self-managed GitLab instance to another.
 - Between groups in the same GitLab instance.

-WARNING:
-Migrating GitLab groups and projects by using direct transfer is [currently unavailable](https://status.gitlab.com).
-We don't have an estimated time for resolution.
-For more information, please [contact support](https://about.gitlab.com/support/).

 Migration by direct transfer creates a new copy of the group.
 If you want to move groups instead of copying groups, you can [transfer groups](../manage.md#transfer-a-group) if the groups are in the same GitLab instance.
 Transferring groups